kyrylo0605/wordpress/wp-content/plugins/yith-woocommerce-added-to-cart-popup/README.txt

 = 1.0.7 = Released on Nov 28, 2016

-* New: Support to WooCommerce 2.6.8
+* New: Support for WooCommerce 2.6.8
 * Update: Plugin Core
 * Fix: Load frontend class on plugin ajax call

 = 1.0.6 = Released on Oct 24, 2016

-* New: Support to WooCommerce 2.6.6
+* New: Support for WooCommerce 2.6.6
 * Update: Change text domain from yith-wacp to yith-woocommerce-added-to-cart-popup
 * Update: Language Files
 * Update: Plugin Core